bobjacobsen/python-openlcb/conformance/README.md

 Files whose names start with "check_" are the individual section checks.

-Files whose names start with "control_" form a simple line-oriented user interface.
+Files whose names start with "control_" form a basic line-oriented user interface.

+An installation document is available as [testplans/InstallingBasicTester.pdf](testplans/InstallingBasicTester.pdf)

+Test plans describing the various tests and procedures are available as PDF files in the [testplans/](testplans/) directory.